Papy2021/DataBulkAPI/README.md

-# DataBulkAPI
+# DataBalkAPI
-the API is a resful API design using Asp.net core, to be abble to open the soucre code on the visual studio or an software the required .NET 7.0 the API got 2 main entities the Actors that was used the create CRUD operations and the Users that's use for security and authentification. the Authorized is a bearer Token that is generated when the user provided the correct username and password while login into the app. the tokens are generated using JWT. the password is encrypted using an method HashMethod, that added more security as the password will not be saved in plain-text to the database. the generated token expiry 15mins from the time it was created.
+The API is a RESTful API designed using ASP.NET Core.
+To open the source code in Visual Studio or any software, .NET 7.0 is required.
+The API comprises two main entities: Actors, which are used for CRUD operations, and Users, which handle security and authentication.

+Authorization is performed using a bearer token, which is generated when the user provides the correct username and password during login.
+Tokens are generated using JWT (JSON Web Tokens).
+Passwords are encrypted using a hashing method, enhancing security by ensuring that passwords are not stored in plain text in the database.
+Tokens expire 15 minutes after their creation time.

-the data model was created using EF, find the connection string at the appsetting.json for more information.
+The data model was created using EF (Entity Framework).
+For more information, find the connection string in the appsettings.json file.

-regards Papy
+Best regards, Papy